List of That Time I Got Reincarnated as a Slime characters: Octagram, the Eight-Star Demon Lords

 A fallen angel Demon Lord who is extremely lazy and tends to sleep all the time, even through most of the meeting of Demon Lords at Walpurgis and has the epithet "Sleeping Ruler".
+After losing his home, he now works in Tempest's dungeon.

 Kingdom of Coleus

 A nation located to the far west, on the border between the Western Nations and the Barren Lands.
 It has a strong Arabian-style culture and mandatory military service.
 The kingdom is currently controlled by Sauzer Coleus after his tyrannical father was killed.
 It also became a part of Rimuru's territory.